miladyboy/wingman/docs/Tasks.md

 [x] Name editing is not working.
 [x] I should be able to delete a conversation and it should delete everything in the database.
 (Small)(Important) [x] Pasar backend a typescript.
+[x] Fix the deployment as it's failing for some reason in vercel and render.